korpling/graphANNIS/README.md

 While there are test cases, this project is still in a pre-release beta phase.
 **Only a sub-set of the ANNIS Query Langugage (AQL) is supported yet (full support is planned).**
 Integration with ANNIS is currently implemented in a [special branch](https://github.com/korpling/ANNIS/tree/feature/graphannis).
+There is a tutorial in the developer guide on how to embedd graphANNIS in your own application.

 The basic design ideas and data models are described in detail in the PhD-thesis  ["ANNIS: A graph-based query system for deeply annotated text corpora"](https://doi.org/10.18452/19659).
 The thesis describes a prototype implementation in C++ and not Rust, but the design ideas are the same.
 Noteable differences/enhancements compared to the thesis are: